skip to main content

 placeholder for top bar

-Eureka Union School District (EUSD) provides exemplary education programs for students in local elementary and junior high schools.
-Dedicated teachers and staff are committed to developing well-rounded, globally minded students and academically preparing them for high school, college, and beyond.
-Strong schools that nurture successful students improve the quality of life in our community and protect the property value of local homes.
+Eureka Union School District (EUSD) provides exemplary education programs for students in EUSD’s local elementary and junior high schools.
+Dedicated teachers and staff are committed to developing well-rounded, globally minded students and academically preparing them for high school, college and beyond.
+Quality schools that nurture successful students improve the standard of living in our community and protect the property value of local homes.

 Aging Schools Require Repairs and Upgrades

-We are proud of the excellent academic performance in our neighborhood schools, but the quality and condition of the school facilities have not kept pace.
-EUSD is celebrating its 100th birthday this fall, and while not all of our school buildings and facilities are 100 years old, all of our schools are over 25 years old and need repairs and upgrades to support student safety and quality student instruction.
+The District is proud of the excellent academic performance in our neighborhood schools, but the quality and condition of the District’s school facilities have not kept pace.
+This year, EUSD is celebrating its 100th birthday.
+Although not all of our school buildings and facilities are 100 years old, all of the EUSD school sites are over 25 years old and require repairs and upgrades to support student safety and quality instruction.

-• Replacing deteriorating and moldy carpets in classrooms
+• Replace deteriorating and moldy carpets in classrooms

-• Repairing leaky plumbing systems, electrical wiring, and leaky roofs
+• Repair leaky plumbing systems, electrical wiring, and leaky roofs

-• Upgrading old and deteriorating school HVAC systems to ensure classrooms are properly heated and cooled during cold and hot months
+• Upgrade old and deteriorating school HVAC systems to ensure classrooms are properly heated and cooled during cold and hot months

-• Improving student safety by updating fire alarms, security, and communications systems to bring schools up to modern safety and security standards
+• Improve student safety by updating fire alarms, security, and communications systems to bring schools up to modern safety and security standards

-• Ensuring all schools are accessible for students with disabilities
+• Help ensure all EUSD schools are accessible for students with disabilities

 Your Input Is Welcome